 Newer discoveries in neuroscience and animal studies have only exacerbated older tensions.

-Scholars from New Zealand, Australia and the UK will present papers on Freedom:
+Scholars from New Zealand, Australia and the UK will presented papers on Freedom.

 Speakers and topics:

 Dr. Nicola Hoggard Creegan (Co-Director, NZCIS) Three Movements of Freedom

 Prof. John McClure (Psychology, VUW) So We Don’t Have Free Will: The Argument from (Social) Psychology.

 Dr. Christa McKirland (Lecturer Systematic Theology, Carey) Do We Need Autonomy?